HemingwayLee/react-django-template/README.md

 * `concurrently` need to be installed in order to run both backend and frontend
 * Auto reload feature is there

+# Version
+* python 3.7 and nodejs 14

 # How to run
 ```